How can you become a space tourist? - RFI

 Elon Musk's company is also getting into the space tourism game, but its plans involve journeys that are far longer.
 The costs are also predicted to be astronomical -- tens of millions of dollars.

-In September, American billionaire Jared Isaacman has chartered a mission called Inspiration4 to take him and three other passengers into orbit around the Earth on a SpaceX Crew Dragon, launched into space by a Falcon 9 rocket.
+American billionaire Jared Isaacman has chartered a mission called Inspiration4 to take him and three other passengers into orbit around the Earth on a SpaceX Crew Dragon in September, launched into space by a Falcon 9 rocket.

 Then in January 2022, three businessmen will travel to the ISS with an experienced astronaut.
 The mission, named Ax-1, is being organized by the company Axiom Space, which has signed up for three other future flights with SpaceX.